torik42/YaLafi/README.md

 It
 - sends the extracted plain text to the proofreader,
 - maps position information in returned messages back to the LaTeX text,
-- generates results in a number of formats.
+- generates results in several formats.

 You may
 - create a proofreading report in text or HTML format for a complete